JanHerca/urantiapedia/output/wikijs/en/article/Mark_Kurtz/comprehension.md

 There are too many quotes that could be listed here for examples of new confidence from clarity of purposes and methods.
 This one “hit me between the eyes” in a sudden insight moment one day:

 > _The true perspective of any reality problem—human or divine, terrestrial or cosmic—can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny.
-The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._ [[UB 19:1.6](/en/The_Urantia_Book/19#p1_6)]
+The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._ <a id="a87_345"></a>[[UB 19:1.6](/en/The_Urantia_Book/19#p1_6)]

 Now we see we cannot gain a true perspective of life, the cosmos or any other problem without understanding more of destiny!
 Mercy me—I never thought of that before!
 This insight removes a lot of guessing and is a “compass correction” for life.